 Figure 1

 Assessing the new rules’ implications for family migration numbers is more challenging.
 This is because we do not have information on how many British citizens or settled residents want to bring their families to the UK and whether they meet the new income requirement.
-A Home Office policy paper estimated that between 10,000 and 30,000 people who might otherwise have qualified for a family visa would be unable to do so with the £38,700 threshold.
-These figures represent between 23% and 71% of the 42,000 family visas issued in 2022.
-It is important to note, however, that these estimates assume that applicants who act as sponsors for family migrants have a similar income distribution to the overall UK population, which may not be the case.
+A Home Office policy paper estimated that between 40% and 50% of the working population would be unable to qualify for a family visa with the £29,000 threshold based on earnings alone.

 The new income threshold may result in family separation and longer settlement routes